pasta rosa with chicken and spinach... a creative process

 |wednesday night supper?|

-1 pound mostaccioli
+1 pound mostaccioli or penne

 small amount of pasta cooking water

-2 qts. homemade red sauce
+2 qts. homemade marinara sauce

 1 c. cooked chicken, very finely chopped